In the News

 Now Rep. Morgan Luttrell, R-Texas, a former Navy SEAL, is hoping to prevent similar deaths with legislation introduced Wednesday that would require troops to undergo a battery of medical tests on an annual basis.

-The missive, obtained by Recorded Future News, to the leaders of the National Academy of Sciences, Engineering, and Medicine (NASEM) comes after a provision in the annual defense policy bill that would have tasked the nonprofit with evaluating the feasibility of creating a U.S.
+The missive, obtained by Recorded Future News, to the leaders of the National Academy of Sciences, Engineering, and Medicine (NASEM) comes after a provision in the annual defense policy bill that would have tasked the nonprofit with evaluating the feasibility of creating a U.S. Cyber Force was significantly altered to instead look at “alternative organizational models for the cyber forces of the Armed Forces.”

 The Trump-era tax cuts are nearing their expiration, and the question lingers on how Republicans should address the tax cuts.
-Republicans like Texas Rep.
+Republicans like Texas Rep. Morgan Luttrell (R) believe that the Trump-era tax cuts should not only be made permanent, but they should be further reduced, particularly for small businesses.

 In an exclusive interview with Texas Politics, Texas Rep. Morgan Luttrell (R)warned that China and Russia pose a dire threat with their hypersonic capabilities.
+The Texas congressman is focused on strengthening the United States' hypersonic efforts.

 Human trafficking is not a distant, overseas issue—it’s happening right here in our communities, across rural towns and major cities in America.
 According to the National Human Trafficking Hotline, there were over 9,000 cases of human trafficking reported in 2023.
 However, experts estimate this number is just the tip of the iceberg, as many cases go unreported.